amiralrouter/ftplinker/README.md

+# FTP Linker
+An intermediary software to quickly connect to ftp by an authorizer or reminder application tool

 # Installation

 Download the application.
 Run the application you downloaded and click the Install button in the upper right corner.
 My application will be opened as an administrator again.
 Install the application by pressing the Install button again.